 Becoming a former Shout-a-holic was not an easy process for me and I slipped up a lot in the beginning, but I chose to persevere.
 I still have my occasional shouty moments, but they happen rarely now instead of daily.
 (Hourly!)

 It really came down to self-awareness and a deep determination to change.
 I am incredibly proud of the new me!

-In Before and After, I call this the Strategy of Foundation.
+In Better Than Before, I call this the Strategy of Foundation.
 We do a lot better job sticking to our good habits, I believe, when our foundation is strong.
-That means making sure we get enough sleep, that we're not too hungry, that we're not rushed or overwhelmed by dealing with clutter or lost items.
+That means making sure we get enough sleep, that we’re not too hungry, that we’re not rushed or overwhelmed by dealing with clutter or lost items.

 I also write a lot about this kind of issue in Happier at Home: when I’m happier, my family is happier, so I need to take the steps that help me to stay calm, attentive, and tender-hearted.

 How about you?
 Have you worked on your foundation, and found that it helped your habits?